 It may not sound like the best of times but you’ll be doing everyone a solid by making sure they get home safe at the end of the night.

-HELP!
-I’ve tried all of these things but everyone always pressures me or buys me drinks without asking.
+But everyone always pressures me or buys me drinks without asking.
 What can I do then?

-Well, if you’re out drinking then I’m going to assume you’re over the age of 21 and thus you’re a grown up.
+Well, if you’re out drinking then I’m going to assume you’re over the age of 21 and thus you’re a grown-up.
 You can make your own decisions.
 If you want to have a drink then have one, if you don’t then don’t.

 Politely decline and tell them exactly why you’re not drinking this evening.
 Tell them about your health and fitness goals, that you’re the DD for the evening, or say no thanks and point to your fake gin and tonic.